computationalrelativity/batchtools/README.md

 The batch script can be any text file.
 Some examples are included in batchtools in the `templates` folder.

-In general, batchtools supports most of simfactory submit-/run-scripts.
+Most of simfactory submit-/run-scripts can be adapted to be used with batchtools in a very simple way.

 When batchtools creates a new segment of the simulation it will populate it with specialized versions of the batch script and of the parfile.
 These are